dafiti-group/ring/README.md

     - passowrd: ***rmanager***
 > You can change it's password later
 - After your first login go to Configuration section to configure your e-mail service.
 It's required to create new users and reset users password.

+##### IMPORTING DATA
+###### Data Type

+When  inserting data in Ring, an important point to pay attention is about data type, mainly for DECIMAL and DATE values.

+- You may define a field as decimal and input a value formatted like 1.350,8 that Ring will try to parse, but is recomended to input decimal values dot separated (for example: 1350.8) to avoid errors in your data.
+- For fields defined as DATE or DATE_TIME it's important to follow the pattern format YYYY-MM-DD for DATE and YYYY-MM-DD HH:MI:SS for DATE_TIME

+###### Peculiarities of Different File Formats
+**CSV FILE**
+> When inputing a CSV file it's important to follow the letter for each data type pattern, mainly about DATE and DATA_TIME

+**XLSX FILE**
+> Fields formatted as Date in the file should be automaticaly parsed to YYYY-MM-DD HH:MI:SS format during import process, and you should not worry about formatted decimal fields, the process should be able to identify the configurations of an xlsx file.

+**GOOGLE SHEETS**
+> You have to be careful about data in google sheets, because the data is retrieved as it is formatted, so if you have a decimal value formatted as money, the process will get a string value like 'R$ 1.154,12' and extraction will fail if your process if configured to receive a decimal value.

 # User Manual
 this section explain the main funcionalities of Ring